Polesden Lacey Infant School was awarded the Teaching Awards Sustainable School of the year 2010 at the London & South East Finals.

 In 2008 we were highly commended in the National Energy Efficiency Awards.

-In 2012 we were award the Eco Schools Green Flag Ambassador status.
+In June 2012 we became the first Infant school in the country to receive a national environmental award and were awarded the Eco Schools Green Flag Ambassador status.

 Our Eco School Committee